 This tutorial illustrates one possible use for slip stitches.
 There are many other possible ways to use slip stitches.
 The following links will give you some more ideas:

-If you just did a search for "how to join crochet" and a search engine accidentally directed you here to this page, never fear -- we do have resources to help you with that.
+If you would like additional information on the topic of how to join crochet, we do have some additional resources to help you with that.
 Check these pages for more information:

 - Whip stitch tutorial: Learn how to join crocheted squares or pieces using whip stitch.